AwesomeuncleB/AwesomeuncleB/README.md

 ### Hi there 👋  I'm Muhammad Abdul

-I am an enthusiastic individual deeply immersed in the exciting realms of Data Science, IoT, Reinforcement Learning (RL), Deep Learning, and recently Blockchain.
+I am an enthusiastic individual deeply immersed in the exciting realms of Data Science, IoT, Reinforcement Learning (RL), Deep Learning, and recently Blockchain (particularly Cairo).
 I proudly hail from the vibrant city of Kaduna and currently hold the esteemed position of a Click-on Kaduna Data Science Fellow as well as an Arewa Data Science Fellow.

 My passion for Data Science has led me to a pivotal role as the Lead Data Science Tutor at IT Central, where I actively contribute to the development and growth of aspiring data scientists.
 With a keen interest in the intersection of technology and data, I am consistently exploring innovative IoT, RL, and Deep Learning applications.